HYLES LIVORNICA (Esper, 1780)

 LARVA: Full-fed, 65--80mm.
 Polymorphic.

 First instar larva of Hyles livornica, France.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
 Second instar larva of Hyles livornica, France.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
 Third instar larva of Hyles livornica, France.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
 Fourth instar larva of Hyles livornica, France.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
 Final instar normal european form larva of Hyles livornica, France.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
 Final instar normal desert form larva of Hyles livornica, Morocco.
-Photo: Tony Pittaway.
+Photo: © Tony Pittaway.
+Final instar normal desert form larva of Hyles livornica, Tunisia.
+Photo: © Jean-Michel Bompar.

 Newly hatched, 4mm long; greenish white, with black head and horn.
 With feeding, body darkens to olive green; in second instar the final pattern appears, thereafter becoming more brilliant at each moult.
-Fully-grown larvae are usually of the colour form depicted above in hot, dry areas.
+In hot, dry areas fully-grown larvae are usually of the colour form depicted above.
 Some, however, have very extensive black markings (cooler areas); green stripes instead of yellow; and a plum-coloured ventral surface.
 A very different colour form exists commonly in North Africa, i.e. pale apple-green with yellow eye-spots and speckling (see below).

 Found in North Africa from February until October -- sometimes in hundreds of thousands in semi-desert areas after a winter with good rains; farther north from June until September.

 Major Hostplants.
-Rumex, Polygonum and, in North Africa and the Middle East, the flower- and seed-heads of Asphodelus (Pittaway, 1979b; Rungs, 1981).
+Rumex, Polygonum and, in North Africa and the Middle East, the flower- and seed-heads of Asphodelus (Rungs, 1945; Pittaway, 1979b; Rungs, 1981).
+Rumex vesicarius is a firm favourite in the deserts of Saudi Arabia (Irene Linning, pers. obs, 2014).

 It should be noted that during mass occurrences starving larvae can complete their development on a great many species of plants not normally eaten, such as cotton (Gossypium) (Benlloch, 1931).

 Minor Hostplants.
 Vitis, Parthenocissus, Fuchsia, Galium, Antirrhinum, Plantago, Zygophyllum fabago, Emex spinosus, and, in Asia Minor, the flower-heads of Eremurus.
-It has also been known to feed on various other plants, including Pelargonium, Boerhavia, Beta, Asparagus, Acacia, Linaria, Cicer, Fagopyrum, and many others (Durand, 1931).
-In Libya it has been recorded from Olea europaea, Acacia saligna, Eucalyptus resinifera and E. rostrata; however, those feeding on the eucalypts failed to pupate (Jannone, 1966).
+It has also been known to feed on various other plants (in gardens and in the wild), including Pelargonium, Boerhavia, Beta, Asparagus, Acacia, Linaria, Cicer, Fagopyrum, Aloe vera (flower-heads), and many others (Durand, 1931).
+In Libya it has been recorded from Olea europaea, Acacia saligna, Eucalyptus resinifera and Eucalyptus rostrata; however, those feeding on the eucalypts failed to pupate (Jannone, 1966).
 Olea has also been recorded from Tunisia (Bernard, 1964).
 Also, in recent years this species has become a minor pest of Arbutus unedo (the strawberry tree) in the Mediterranean area (Jannone, 1966; Scortichini, 1986).
-It used to be an occasional major pest of grapevines in southern Europe and North Africa during mass migrations (Delassus, 1923; Guillemenet & Roche, 1957; Mijuskovic & Radulovic, 1960), attacking even the unripe fruits (Bredemann, 1919).
+It used to be an occasional major pest of grapevines in southern Europe, North Africa and the Middle East during mass migrations (Bredemann, 1919; Delassus, 1923; Guillemenet & Roche, 1957; Mijuskovic & Radulovic, 1960), attacking even the unripe fruits (Bredemann, 1919).
 Occasionally, it also stripped whole fields of buckwheat (Fagopyrum esculentum) (Zryakovskii, 1930).
+Recorded from Euphorbia forsskalii and Boerhavia repens in Mauretania.

 PUPA: 30--45mm.
 More elongate than most Hyles species and variable in the amount of brown coloration present, some being yellowish or even translucent.
 Like others of the genus, encased in a flimsy, silk cocoon amongst ground litter or in a grass tussock.
 Overwinters as a pupa and may diapause for more than one year.